Why is storing a Will so important?

 To avoid these complications, there are some recommended methods for storing your Will.
 Each option has advantages and disadvantages, and so the important thing is to choose an option you feel comfortable with.

-If you have made your Will in electronic form before a final paper version is signed, then online Will-writing services usually have a stored digital copy.
+If you have made your Will online, then online Will-writing services usually have a stored digital copy.
 But remember that this is just for reference – it is only the signed and witnessed paper version which can be taken as your Will.

 Codicils to your Will should be stored with it.
 This is not a legal rule, but having codicils in different places will make life much harder for your Executors, and might even raise questions about their validity.